 The Warriors aren't yet asking for specific damages.
 Warriors spokesman Raymond Ridder and his Comcast counterpart, Tim Fitzpatrick, declined to comment.

 But signs of hostility have been evident for weeks.
-On March 26, Comcast hosted a ritzy "Night
+On March 26, Comcast hosted a ritzy "Night of Legends" dinner at San Francisco's Westin St.

 Furthermore, recent programming decisions have gone against the Warriors, whose ratings are, on average, nearly three times the Sharks'.
 On March 21, the Rockets-Warriors game remained on the less visible FSN Plus while Sharks-Ducks was on FSN; after the conversion to CSN, a crucial Warriors game in San Antonio wasn't picked up for telecast because of conflicts with the Sharks and the A's home opener.
 (Comcast has close ties to the NHL, airing games on its Versus cable channel.)